 Variety.
 I find this is one of the most important aspects for me.
 Whatever activity, occasion, event or scene you’re trying to capture, you need a variety of angles.

-Try to avoid lingering on one angle or view – the audience need to be stimulated, otherwise they’ll get bored.
+Try to avoid lingering on one angle or view – the audience needs to be stimulated, otherwise they’ll get bored.
 Sure, be certain you’ve got enough footage to make editing a little easier, but don’t loiter too long.

-Before GoPro, I’d be capturing stills on one camera and filming on another.
-You don’t need to worry about this with the GoPro as you can take a 12MP frame out of the video and save it as a photo!
+Before GoPro, I would capture stills on one camera and film on another.
+You don’t need to worry about this with the GoPro as you can take a 12MP frame out of the video and save it as a photo.
 If you’ve filmed it, you’ve also got a photo.

 This means that if you’re filming at 30 frames per second, you’ve got 30 stills to choose from for every second you’re filming.

-I’ve switched the LEDs off on my GoPro to prevent people reacting awkwardly to realising they’re being filmed.
+I’ve switched the LEDs off on my GoPro to prevent people reacting awkwardly after realizing they’re being filmed.

 I’ve also left the beeps on a low level, so I can be sure that I’m filming when I press the button!
-There’s nothing worse than realising the camera wasn’t recording at that pivotal moment.
+There’s nothing worse than realizing the camera wasn’t recording at that pivotal moment.

 If you’re looking for super slow-motion replays, then go for the highest fps rate you can.

 Want to capture as much of a scene as possible?
-Make sure you’re set to wide field of view.
+Make sure you’re set to a wide field of view.